Grand Exposition Coaster

 The Grand Exposition Coaster is a steel roller coaster located at Silver Dollar City in Branson, Missouri that opened in April 2006.
 It is believed to be a replacement of Runaway Ore Cart.
-The Grand Exposition Coaster was built by Zamperla of Italy as part of a new area of the park dubbed "The Grand Exposition".
+The Grand Exposition Coaster was built by Zamperla of Italy as part of an area of the park dubbed "The Grand Exposition".

 The ride consists of little more than a small drop and upwards helix, traversed by the train three times for each ride cycle.

-Experience

 Guests go through a short walkway, takes a left turn and into the station.
 The ride immediately starts with a small incline.
 After the crest, riders go through the small drop into the helix.
 Riders then make a right-hand U-turn into the station.
 Due to the small layout, the ride goes 3 laps per cycle.